SHWAN108/National-IDs-and-Passports-system/README.md

   ##  Functional-Requirements

-We have two types of users (Citizens and Goverment), each of them has a different point of view with different functionalities.
+We have two types of users (Employee, Administrator), each of them has a different point of view with different functionalities.
 Therefore, we must first login.

   **1-Login**
    - Enter User ID